arslanah99/arslan-ahmad-portfolio/README.md

 ### Skills Section

-The Skills section is simply an unordered list that spits out a "Skill Cloud" with all the skills listed.
+The Skills section is simply an unordered list that spits out a "Skill Cloud" with particular the skills listed.
 To add / remove skills, simply edit or add list elements, like so:

 ```HTML
 <ul>